Brendan's Story

 Two seasons later he made history.
 At the 2024 International Skating Union World Short Track Championships in Rotterdam Netherlands, Corey won bronze in the 1500 metres, Australia’s first individual medal at the event in more than four decades.
 He finished behind China’s Sun Long and the Netherlands’ Jens van ’t Wout after a post‑race penalty reshaped the podium.

-Corey’s 2024–25 campaign underlined his rise in the middle distances.
-In December 2024 he posted multiple top‑25 results in Seoul.
-In February 2025 he reached the 1500‑metre B‑final in Tilburg to place ninth, then advanced to the B‑final again at the Milan World Cup test event, finishing 10th on the day and concluding the World Cup season ranked 10th in the 1500‑metre distance.
+Brendan’s 2024–25 campaign underlined his rise in the middle distances.
+In December 2024, he posted multiple top‑25 results in Seoul.
+In February 2025, he reached the 1500m B‑final in Tilburg to place ninth, then advanced to the B‑final again at the Milan World Cup test event, finishing 10th and concluding the World Cup season ranked 10th in the 1500m.
+He finished the season with another strong showing at the World Championships in Beijing, where he was fifth in the 1500m A-final but crashed out in the 1000m heat.

-Through the early years of his Australian career Corey built a reputation for resilience and work ethic, qualities forged in part by being told often as a junior that he was “not good enough”, a challenge he credits with making him mentally and physically stronger.
-Now based in Melbourne, when in Australia, he continues to represent Australian Ice Racing in the 500, 1000 and 1500 metres.
-With his 2024 World Championship bronze as a touchstone, Corey’s focus is clear: keep pushing Australian short track back onto the world stage on the road to Milano‑Cortina.
+Through the early years of his Australian career Brendan built a reputation for resilience and work ethic, qualities forged in part by being told often as a junior that he was “not good enough,” a challenge he credits with making him mentally and physically stronger.